I Thought I Had It All…Til I Found Myself Carrying It All.

 Just when I thought I had reached the limit of what I could carry, COVID hit.

-The support systems disappeared overnight.
-The rhythm of life stopped.
-Everything that was already heavy became heavier in the silence.
+Everything that was already heavy became heavier in the absence of a partner beside me.

 That was the moment I stopped pretending I was okay.